pgeu/pgeu-system/tools/devsetup/README.txt

 For invoice generation and tickets/badges to work, the DejaVu fonts need to be installed.
-The default location is /usr/share/fonts/truetype/ttf-dejavu/ but it can be overriden by setting FONTROOT in local_settings.py f necessary.
+The default location is /usr/share/fonts/truetype/ttf-dejavu/ but it can be overriden by setting FONTROOT in local_settings.py if necessary.

 On debian, just install the ttf-dejavu package (fonts-dejavu on Bullseye and newer).